momentum-team-3/momentum-team-3.github.io/_posts/2020-06-29-django-auth.md

 At the heart of many web applications you'll find variations on this theme, so we'll continue to practice it.

+Today we'll add in another essential part of web applications: user registration and login.

 ## Django Music project review

 * What was one AHA 💡 moment you had?